WinBack 2: Project Poseidon: Gameplay

 WinBack 2 is a third-person shooter game.

 Besides a graphical update and new cast of characters, the major new feature in this game is playing as two different characters per level.
 The player operates as a Route A person and a Route B person, e.g. Craig and Mia, Nick and Craig, etc. The partner in Route A offers a supporting role to the main partner in Route B, to unlock doors and assist in eliminating enemies for their benefit.
 After finishing each level for the first time, the player goes through it a second time as the partner.

 Rankings ranging from A-D are given at the end of the level based on Time (time taken to finish a stage), Arrests (the number of hostiles taken into custody rather than simply killed), and CRT Points (which work as a points-based health system as well as being awarded to the player for rescuing hostages/helping your partner on the parallel route).

-The player does not have unlimited pistol ammunition, like in Winback.
+The player does not have unlimited pistol ammunition, unlike in Winback.
 Various weapons are found either on a character from the beginning or from arrested enemies.
 Weapons include machine gun, sniper rifle, grenades, claymores, and so on.